 The breathtaking sculptures were initially conceived as the key dramatic sculptural elements in the installation Blood Swept Lands and Seas of Red at the Tower of London.
 The original installation was conceived of as transitory, however, on completion, it was agreed that the works of art at its heart should be saved for the nation.
 Thanks to the generosity of the Backstage Trust and Clore Duffield Foundation the artworks were secured for posterity.

 Wave and Weeping Window toured to 19 locations around the UK until 2018.
 They have been seen by over 4.6 million people.
 The sculptures are now in the long-term ownership of the Imperial War Museums.

 14-18 NOW was the UK’s arts programme for the First World War centenary.
-Working with arts and heritage partners all across the UK, we commissioned new artworks from 420 contemporary artists, musicians, film makers, designers and performers, inspired by the period 1914-18.
+Working with arts and heritage partners all across the UK, 14-18 NOW commissioned new artworks from 420 contemporary artists, musicians, film makers, designers and performers, inspired by the period 1914-18.
 An incredible 35 million people engaged with the programme of extraordinary arts experiences between 2014 and 2018.

 Find out more about 14-18 NOW

 The two sculptures Wave and Weeping Window, were saved for the nation by the Backstage Trust and the Clore Duffield Foundation, and gifted to 14-18 NOW and Imperial War Museums.
 Financial support for the presentations were received from the Department for Culture, Media and Sport and the Heritage Lottery Fund.